Skip to main content

 Module description

-In this module we introduce you to the contemporary political evolution of the Middle East, with a particular focus on inter-state relations, at both a regional and international level.
+In this module we introduce you to the contemporary political evolution of the Middle East, with a particular focus on state-society relations and inter-state relations, at both the regional and international levels.

-You will develop a broad understanding of how the contemporary Middle East has evolved since 1918 and be able to identify and examine the key issues dominating politics in the region, including great powers’ relations with the region and its peoples.
-The module enables you to put the politics of the Middle East in the broader perspective of comparative political science and also within the wider comparative perspective of the developing world, highlighting similarities and differences.
+You will develop a broad understanding of how the contemporary Middle East has evolved since 1918 and be able to identify and examine the key issues dominating politics in the region, including oil, authoritarianism, political Islam, and great powers’ relations with the region and its peoples.

 Learning objectives